E11

 Warning: High pressure can cause the relief valve to discharge hot water.
 Use caution and allow the system to cool.

 • 1.
-Check pressure gauge: If the gauge reads above the normal operating range (often >30 psi), do not continue to run the heater.
+Check pressure gauge: If the gauge reads above normal (often >30 psi), stop the heater.

 • 2.
-Inspect expansion tank: Locate the expansion tank connected to the Triangle Tube system.
-Tap it lightly; it should sound hollow on the air side and solid on the water side.
-If it feels completely full of water, the bladder may have failed.
+Inspect expansion tank: Tap the tank; it should sound hollow on the air side.
+If it sounds solid, the bladder may have failed.

 • 3.
-Verify air charge (if equipped and system is cool): Isolate and drain the expansion tank, then check the air charge with a tire gauge.
-Recharge to the manufacturer’s specified pressure (often 12 psi) using an air pump.
+Verify air charge: Isolate and drain the tank, then check air pressure with a tire gauge.
+Recharge to specs (often 12 psi).

 • 4.
-Reduce system pressure: With the system cool, carefully drain water from a drain valve until the pressure gauge returns to the recommended range.
+Reduce system pressure: Carefully drain water until the gauge returns to the recommended range.

 • 5.
-Check fill valve: Ensure the automatic fill valve is not overfeeding.
-If pressure rises over time without heating, the fill valve may be leaking and should be replaced.
+Check fill valve: Ensure the automatic fill valve is not leaking water into the system constantly.

 • 6.
-Professional service: If the expansion tank is waterlogged or the relief valve is discharging frequently, have a qualified technician replace the tank and verify system sizing.
+Professional service: If the tank is waterlogged, have a technician replace it.

 Advertisements